Daxexs/flet-easy/docs/Customized-app/Control-view-configuration.md

+# Control view configuration

 ## Add settings of the `View` controller of [Flet](https://flet.dev/docs/controls/view)
-Which can be reused in each of the pages through the `data:fs.Datasy` parameter in the `page` decorator function of the app.
+Which can be reused in each of the pages through the [`data:fs.Datasy`](/flet-easy/0.2.4/how-to-use/#datasy-data) parameter in the `page` decorator function of the app.

-Decorator `view` to add custom controls to the app, the decorator function will return the Viewsy class from FletEasy.
+Decorator `view` to add custom controls to the app, the decorator function will return the `Viewsy` class from FletEasy.
 Which will be obtained in functions with parameter `data:fs.Datasy` and can be added to the page view decorated with `page` of the FletEasy class.

-* The decorator function must receive a mandatory parameter, for example: `data:fs.Datasy`.
+* The decorator function must receive a mandatory parameter, for example: [`data:fs.Datasy`](/flet-easy/0.2.4/how-to-use/#datasy-data).
 * Add universal controls to use in more than one page in a simple way.

 ### Example